ravsamhq/jekyll-boilerplate/README.md

 ## Getting Started

 1. Clone the Repo
+2. In terminal, do `bundle install`
-2. In terminal, do `npm run setup`
+3. In terminal, do `npm run setup`
-3. In terminal, do `npm run serve`
+4. In terminal, do `npm run serve`
-4. In your IDE, use project wide search and search for `#todo` string.
+5. In your IDE, use project wide search and search for `#todo` string.

 ## Build